ziyiz/DIY-Sim-Racing-FFB-Pedal-Customed/README.md

 ESP code:
 - [ ] Add automatic system identification of pedal response
 - [ ] Add model-predictive-control to the ESP code for the improved pedal response
+- [ ] Add field to select joystick output to be conputed from force or travel

 SimHub plugin:
 - [ ] Send SimHub data via wifi to ESP
 - [ ] GUI design improvements for the SimHub plugin
 - [ ] JSON deserialization make compatible with older revisions
 - [ ] JSON deserialization add nicer formating
+- [ ] add button to reset the ESP https://stackoverflow.com/questions/51084038/c-sharp-dtrenable-and-rtsenable-in-the-serialport

 Misc:
 - [ ] Create a video describing the build progress and the features